 “When I was a teenager I often got into discussions with my mother.
 When she would get frustrated with my opposing opinion, she would scream at me to stop yelling at her.
 “Do not raise your voice at me” she would yell.
 Even though she was the person who started screaming in the first place.
 I think she showed her true frustration with my developing individuality and the first cracks in her control over me.”

 13. Abusers Make Superficial Judgments About Others

-“When in my early twenties I briefly dated this guy who was one of the most kind people I have met in my life.
+“When in my early twenties I briefly dated this guy who was one of the kindest people I have met in my life.
 He was my first kind of serious emotional connection so it was a big deal for me.
 My mother was quick to judge.
-Not only was he older than I was, he had only enjoyed vocational training as a carpenter.
-She never actually met him, as I lived far away in college and I had no desire to have her ruin things for me.
+Not only was he older than I was, but he had also only enjoyed vocational training as a carpenter.
+She never actually met him, as I lived far away at college and I had no desire to have her ruin things for me.
 He just did not fit the picture of the perfect family she had in mind.
-In that sense I think all her children have failed in the relationship department.
+In that sense, I think all her children have failed in the relationship department.
 All our spouses have been judged harshly and negatively no matter how happy they make us.”

 14. Abusers Are Often Cruel